Hillsborough Area Regional Transit: Local buses

-Former Routes

 Neighborhood Flex

 HART provides the HART Flex Service consisting of commuter vans that have routes in designated areas.
 Walk-up service is provided at regular HART stops along the Flex service route, or patrons can reserve a pick-up or drop-off at a location not a HART stop by calling to reserve between 2 and 72 hours in advance.
 Walk-up service may be limited by the number of reservations.
 Fare is $1 per way, and an all-day flex pass available for $2.
 There is no discount available for seniors, Medicare or disabled as there are on other HART routes; however, up to 3 kids under 6 are free with fare-paying rider.
 Regular HART 1-Day and 31-Day passes are accepted.
 The service areas are typically 2.5 miles from a preset route, although at least one Flex area does not have a specific route.